cpdally/tree-sitter-visualizer/README.md

 ## Why Use Tree Sitter Visualizer? 🤔

-Practicing Tree Sitter queries has never been more easier.
-Here's why this tool is indispensable for honing your skills:
+Practicing Tree Sitter queries has never been easier.

 - **Real-time Visualization:** Explore the AST and query results with a dynamic tree component.
 - **Effortless Querying:** Run custom queries to find specific patterns in your code.
 The interactive tree visualization makes it easy to explore the results.

 - **No More toString() Mess:** Forget about deciphering those cumbersome `toString()` representations.
 With Tree Sitter Visualizer, you can directly interact with the tree nodes, gaining a clearer understanding of your code's structure.

-- **Contextual Code Views:** The context menu provides a convenient way to view code snippets for any tree node, allowing you to understand the context of each part of your code effortlessly.
+- **Contextual Code Views:** The context menu lets you view code snippets for any tree node.

-- **Split View:** Conveniently view both your code and the tree component side by side.
+- **Split View:** View both your code and the tree component side by side.

 - **Code Editor with Syntax Highlighting:** Edit your code with a syntax-highlighted editor.